matrix-org/matrix-spec-proposals/proposals/2881-message-attachments.md

 ## Proposal

 To solve the described problem, I propose to extend `m.room.message` event with `m.attachments` field, that contains the array of message attachments.
+I see two ways of implementation, can't decide which is better:

+### Implementation 1: One event with direct links to all attached media

 This can be done together with [MSC1767: Extensible events in Matrix](https://github.com/matrix-org/matrix-doc/pull/1767) with adding new type `m.attachments`, which will contain the group of attached elements.

 Each element of `m.attachments` array has a structure like a message with media item (`m.image`, `m.video`, etc), here is example of the message with this field: